isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 You can activate your app only <u>after</u> clearing Singapore immigration.
 There might be a short lag after clearing immigration before you can activate the app.

-If you still are unable to activate your app after immigration clearance, it could be because you did not register your profile with the same identification number, nationality and date of birth as those shown in the passport that you have used to enter Singapore.
+If you still are unable to activate your app after immigration clearance, it could be because you did not register your profile with the same identification number, nationality/citizenship and date of birth as those shown in the passport/travel document that you have used to enter Singapore.
 Follow the instructions to be navigated back to the Holding Screen.

-You can edit your passport details by clicking the ‘edit’ button on the Holding Screen, as indicated below.
+You can edit your passport/travel document details by clicking the ‘edit’ button on the Holding Screen, as indicated below.

 <img src="/images/TT_6.png" style="width:179px; height:318px;">